 Determine the Hazards and Risks Present in Each Task

 The next step is to identify any hazards that may be present as you complete the task.
 It would be best if you thought about the entire environment to determine any possible hazards that might exist while you perform the job.
-For example, is the task more hazardous if the weather changes?

 From here, you need to assess the risk of injury each hazard presents.
 Using a risk matrix can help you to assess the probability and severity of the hazard to determine an overall risk rating.
 Check that you are using your employer’s Risk Ranking Matrix as it may differ from the one linked to in this document.
 You need to determine the level of risk that the hazard presents before you apply the control measures so that you have your Initial Risk Rating.
 Each step in the JSA should have an Initial Risk Rating applied.

 See our article, 8 Workplace Hazards That Can Kill.

 Unfortunately, identifying hazards doesn’t come naturally to all employees, and you can’t hide behind the notion that it’s just “common sense”.

 The Tap into Safety Platform offers interactive and engaging hazard perception training online and on smart devices.
 We focus on critical risk and the common workplace hazards that can lead to a fatality or serious injury within industry-specific scenarios.
 The Platform has substantial out of the box training modules across a range of industry settings.
 If we don’t have what you need, we also build custom training content.